-Jenny Holmes is the deputy leader of the firm’s Data Privacy & Cybersecurity team and a member of the Employee Benefits and Executive Compensation team.
+Jenny Holmes is the deputy leader of the firm’s Cybersecurity & Privacy team.

 Jenny advises clients on the ever-changing legal landscape of data privacy and cybersecurity law, taking an active role in the development and management of the firm’s capability in this evolving area.
 Her practice involves developing and implementing system-wide privacy and security plans for numerous companies of various sizes, and creating response plans that address the mandates of the EU General Data Protection Regulation (GDPR), the California Consumer Privacy Act (CCPA), and the NY SHIELD Act, among others.
-Additionally, Jenny counsels’ clients on the design, drafting, implementation, and ongoing operation of retirement plans, multiple employer plans, multi-employer plans, and health and welfare plans.
+Jenny is a Certified Information Privacy Professional/United States (CIPP/US), a preeminent credential in the field of privacy.

 My practice focuses on the following areas: